 Interactive Emails

-Visual Drag-drop Workflow Builder
+Visual Drag-and-Drop Workflow Builder

 Dynamic Personalization